-Overexcavation/Buttress Fill:
+Overexcavation/Buttress Fill.

-The over-excavation of the southern quarry floor by a depth of up to 33 feet, which did not comply with the approved five-year mining plan and could potentially destabilize the quarry slopes, was corrected by filling in the pit with engineered fill to reestablish the quarry floor in the southwest corner of the quarry at an elevation of approximately 500 feet (El.
+The over-excavation of the southern quarry floor by a depth of up to 33 feet, which did not comply with the approved five-year mining plan and could potentially destabilize the quany slopes, was corrected by filling in the pit with engineered fill to reestablish the quany floor in the southwest comer of the quany at an elevation of approximately 500 feet (El.
 500').

-During this same period (spring and summer 2001) the final quarry slope benches were being established at the southern end of the quany and it became apparent to Planning staff that the final quarry benches had not been established as approved in the five-year mining plan.
-As with the over-excavation of the quarry floor this created a situation where the stability of quarry slopes had been compromised.
+During this same period (spring and summer 2001) the final quany slope benches were being established at the southern end d the quarry and it became apparent to Planning staff that the final quarry benches had not been established as approved in the five-year mining plan.
+As with the over-excavation of the quany floor this created a situation where the stability of quarry slopes had been compromised.
 On November 26, 2001 Hanson submitted a geotechnical investigation and stability analysis of the southern quarry slopes, by Cleary Consultants, dated November 13, 2001.
 This analysis revealed that the final slopes, which had been established, were indeed unstable.
 A buttress fill was proposed to increase the stability of the slope.

-An Emergency Grading Permit (43003S) was applied for and issued on December 3, 2001, for the construction of a buttress fill approximately 70-foot in height consisting of approximately 300,000 cubic yards of fill placed against the slope up to an elevation of approximately 570 feet (EI.
+An Emergency Grading Permit (43003S) was applied for and issued on December 3, 2001, for the construction of a butfress fill approximately 70-foot in height consisting of approximately 300,000 cubic yards of fill placed against the slope up to an elevation of approximately 570 feet (El.
 570').
 Grading to construct this fill was completed on January 25, 2002.

-Emergency Grading Permit 43003S addressed the immediate concern of a large-scale slope failure of a 150 foot tall quarry slope, encroachment info a sensitive habitat, and possible involvement of neighboring properties at the south end of the quarry.
+Emergency Grading Permit 43003S addressed the immediate concern of a large-scale slope failure of a 150 foot tall quarry slope, encroachment into a sensitive habitat, and possible involvement of neighboring properties a: the south end of the quarry.
 It did not, however,

-Significant Less Than Significant or Potentially Significant Mitigation Impact Incorporation address all the stability concerns required by the County Mining Ordinance.
-Therefore, an additional Emergency Grading Permit (43412S) was applied for and subsequently issued on February 12, 2002 for expansion of the buttress fill to the fop of the slope (maximum El.
-680' &722'), Thisphase II & III buttress fill grading, which was completed on May 15, 2002, consisted of approximately 600,00 cubic yards bringing the total volume for the entire buttress fill slope to approximately 900,000 cubic yards.
+Environmental Review Initial Study Hanson Aggregates Mid-Pacific, Inc. Application No. 02-0046 Significant or Potentially Significant address all the stability concerns required by the County Mining Ordinance.
+Therefore, an additional Emergency Grading Permit (43412S) was applied for and subsequently issued on February 12, 2002 for expansion of the buttress fill to the top of the slope (maximum El.
+680' &722').
+This phase II & III buttress fill grading, which was completed on May 15, 2002, consisted of approximately 600,00 cubic yards bringing the total volume for the entire buttress fill slope to approximately 900,000 cubic yards.